What is Kubernetes?

 Service: This decouples work definitions from the pods.
 Kubernetes service proxies automatically get service requests to the right pod—no matter where it moves to in the cluster or even if it’s been replaced.

-Kubelet: This service runs on nodes and reads the container manifests and ensures the defined containers are started and running.
+Kubelet: This service runs on nodes, reads the container manifests, and ensures the defined containers are started and running.

 kubectl: This is the command line configuration tool for Kubernetes.

 Using Kubernetes in production

 Kubernetes is open source and as such, there’s not a formalized support structure around that technology—at least not one you’d trust your business on.
 If you had an issue with your implementation of Kubernetes, while running in production, you’re not going to be very happy.
 And your customers probably won’t, either.

 That’s where Red Hat OpenShift Container Platform comes in.
 OpenShift Container Platform is Kubernetes for the enterprise—and a lot more.
 It includes all of the extra pieces of technology that makes Kubernetes powerful and viable for the enterprise, including: registry, networking, telemetry, security, automation, and services.
 With OpenShift Container Platform, your developers can make new containerized apps, host them, and deploy them in the cloud with the scalability, control, and orchestration that can turn a good idea into new business quickly and easily.

 Best of all, OpenShift Container Platform is supported and developed by the #1 leader in open source, Red Hat.

 A look at how Kubernetes fits into your infrastructure